Types of OpenPGP data

 OpenPGP messages are a very flexible concept.
 Every OpenPGP message consists of one payload - some text or binary data - which can then be processed in different ways, to different ends:

-• The payload can be encrypted, to conceal the contents from prying eyes
+• The payload can be encrypted, to conceal the contents from prying eyes1

-• The payload can be signed, by which the signer could e.g. certify that they are the author of the text (or that they make some other assertion about it)1
+• The payload can be signed, by which a signer can e.g. certify that they are the author of the text (or that they make some other assertion about it)2

 • The payload can be both encrypted and signed